rmorsomme/Fractals-and-Chaos-Game/RMD_Script.md

 Experimenting
 -------------

-Running the function with its parameters left to their default value generates a quadrilateral figure with its vertices randomly located.
+With its parameters left to their default value, the function generates a quadrilateral figure with its vertices randomly located.

 ``` r
 set.seed(123)